ErikKalkoken/evebuddy/README.md

 rm evebuddy
 ```

-### Mobile
+### Android

-On mobile you can uninstall the app via the Android Settings and it will also remove all data.
+On Android you can uninstall the app via Android Settings and it will also remove all data.

 ## Troubleshooting